edinnen/homework-automator-5000/README.md

 - Adjust rules to be more complex and allow subordinate clauses.
 Currently it does not parse "Who said I am a nerd" correctly

 - Find a better POS tagger / Figure out how to make a decent POS tagger
+  - "The quick brown fox jumped over the lazy dog" parses like it's been huffing glue